AAST 2300. INTRODUCTION TO AFRICAN AMERICAN STUDIES. 3 Hours.

 AAST 3317.
 DIVERSE POPULATIONS.
 3 Hours.

 Introduction to theoretical, practical, and policy issues related to diverse populations.
-Historical, political, and socioeconomic forces are examined that maintain discriminatory and oppressive values, attitudes, and behaviors in society and in all levels of organizational behavior.
+Historical, political, and socioeconomic forces are examined that maintain discriminatory and oppressive values, attitudes, and behaviors in society in diverse populations and in all levels of organizational behavior.
 This course is required for admission to the Bachelor of Social Work (BSW) program.
 Offered as AAST 3317, SOCW 3307 and MAS 3319; credit will be granted in only one department.

 AAST 3320.
 BLACK WOMEN IN SOCIETY.
 3 Hours.